-Equity compensation is a significant component of the Company's overall compensation philosophy and is built on the principles that it should seek to align participants' actions and behaviors with stockholders' interests, be marketcompetitive, and be able to attract, motivate and retain the best employees and Directors.
+Equity compensation is a significant component of the Company's overall compensation philosophy and is built on the principles that it should seek to align participants' actions and behaviors with stockholders' interests, be market-competitive, and be able to attract, motivate and retain the best employees and Directors.

-The annual performance-based equity award opportunity is subject to a performance-based vesting trigger and a three-year time-based vesting trigger, both of which need to be satisfied:
+The annual performance-based equity award opportunity is subject to performance-based vesting terms that need to be satisfied to receive the award.

 The amounts of the annual performance-based equity awards are based on a target compensation value for each Named Executive Officer and are authorized by the Board of Directors.
-The number of restricted stock units ("RSUs") awarded are determined by taking the target for the equity compensation and dividing by the mean of high and low stock price on the effective date of the award.
-The table below shows the 2017 target equity incentive awards for each Named Executive Officer.
+The number of performance-based restricted stock units ("RSUs") awarded are determined by taking the executive's target award value for the performance-based equity compensation and dividing by the mean of high and low stock price on the effective date of the award.
+The table below shows the 2022 target performance-based equity incentive awards for each Named Executive Officer.

-2017 Target Performance-Based Equity Award Name 2017 Base Salary % of Salary \$ Value Number of RSUs Awarded Michael O. Fifer \$575,000 (a) 100% \$575,000 11,494 Christopher J. Killoy \$500,000 (b) 100% \$500,000 9,995 Thomas A. Dineen \$300,000 67% \$200,100 4,000 Mark T. Lang \$300,000 67% \$200,100 4,000 Thomas P. Sullivan \$300,000 67% \$200,100 4,000
+2022 Target Performance-Based Equity Award Name 2022 Base Salary % of Salary \$ Value Number of RSUs Awarded Christopher J. Killoy (c) \$700,000 125% \$875,000 12,299 Thomas A. Dineen \$425,000 100% \$425,000 5,974 Thomas P. Sullivan \$375,000 75% \$281,300 3,953 Kevin B. Reid \$325,000 75% \$243,800 3,426 Shawn C. Leska \$300,000 67% \$201,000 2,813